 This £30 million residential development, delivered in partnership with Keepmoat Homes and the Homes & Communities Agency, has provided 201 new build family houses, as well as 24 apartments.
 32 houses and apartments are offered as rented social housing - these are the same design as the private housing and spread across the development.
 The remaining homes have been sold on the open market by the developer.

 A new linear park, including a children's play area will open spring 2019.

 Victorian tiles from a former butcher shop on Frederick Street have been saved and donated to South Shields Museum & Art Gallery, by housing and regeneration specialist Keepmoat.

-South Tyneside Council is currently working with Keepmoat and the Homes and Communities Agency (HCA) to deliver a £30m regeneration project, which will transform the rundown retail area around Frederick Street and provide 223 new homes.
+South Tyneside Council, Keepmoat Homes and the Homes and Communities Agency (HCA) have worked together to deliver a £30m regeneration project, which has transformed the rundown retail area around Frederick Street and provided 225 new homes.

 The Victorian tiles were discovered during demolition and offered to the museum to celebrate the heritage of the street.
 They will now be placed on display for the public to view.

 The celebration seen family members of the original butchers turn up for the tile handover and they were delighted that the shops legacy will remain.

 The local museum will be showcasing these tiles for public viewing.